thruthesky/easy_packages/easy_setting/README.md

 - The document id of the setting's document must be unique for the setting.

+## TODO

+- `sync` opotion.
+- Security rules

+## Security Rules

+- For now, it does not provide any security rules. it's upto you how you define it.
+  - Recommed: secure by id.
+  - For instance,
+    - if the document id begins with `app-` is read only.
+    - if the document id begins with `<uid>-xxx` then, it is readable for everyone and writable for the user only.

 ## How to use

 - To display and update a value, see the code below.